LZando/AIReadBriefForDyslexia/README.md

 - 🔍 **Smart Chapter Detection**: Automatically identifies chapter boundaries using font analysis
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
-- 🗂️ **Personal Library**: Organize and manage your processed books
+- 🗂️ **Personal Library**: Organize and manage your processed books with delete functionality
 - ⚡ **Intelligent Caching**: Fast access to previously processed content
 - 🎨 **Dyslexia-Friendly UI**: Clean, accessible interface designed for readability
 - 🔄 **Real-time Processing**: Watch your document being processed in real-time
 - 💾 **Persistent Storage**: Your library and summaries are saved for future access
+- 🎭 **Dual Analysis Modes**: Choose between summarization or character extraction
+- 🗑️ **Library Management**: Delete books from your library when no longer needed

 ## 🛠️ Installation